University of Noord -Iowa - ExBulletin

 University of Noord -Iowa

+The resistance process for the recurring Uni Football Season ticket holders has officially started.
+Please contact the UNI Ticket Office by calling (319) 273-4849 with questions about the re-confirmation of the Uni-Dome.

+Interested in new season cards?
+Deposits can be placed HERE And fans will come in the first time, the first, the first order after all the innovative seasonal card holders are sitting.
+Ticket office representatives are present to answer questions during the spring game.

-Uni Tennis Action can be followed all season on social media on Facebook (Sleeping tennis), X (@Unitennis) and on Instagram (@uniwtennis).
-The schedule and the selection of 2024-25, together with the latest Panther news and information can be found online at Unipanters.com.
+Uni football promotion can be followed on social media on Facebook throughout the season (Uni football), X (@Unifootball) and on Instagram (@unipanherfootball).
+The full schedule of 2025 and selection, together with the latest Panther and information can be found online on Unipanthers.com.

 |